hocky-research-group/BranchSimulation2023/README.md

 **Further instructions to run analysis are provided in Arp23_analysis.ipynb.**

 **Due to the bulk of the simulation input files, not all files have been uploaded to this repository.
 Any additional files can be provided upon request.
-The GROMACS input files (.tpr) for the full junction, no daughter, complex alone, and splayed systems can be accessed through the following link**\
+The GROMACS input files (.tpr) for the Branch junction, Active Arp2/3 complex (bound to mother filament only),  Active Arp2/3 complex, and Inactive Arp2/3 complex systems can be accessed through the following link**\
 https://drive.google.com/drive/folders/10LAyCBMfzWyq-rSxwd-FKUzbqMsSdXj6

 **An example command to run a MD simulation (after calling the GROMACS module) is the following**\